02madmax/ReadMeGenerator/README.md

 ## Description

-An efficient and consistent read me generator that I will be able to use on future projects
+This application is a basic read me generator that fullfils the basic requirements for a high quality read me file that I will be able to use for future projects

 ## Table of Contents